Performing rights (PRS) royalties tariff: 1 Nov 2023 – 31 Oct 2024

 Paying royalty fees to PRS through Making Music

-In November, we will send all Making Music Group representatives and Treasurers information on renewing the membership for their group as well as information on paying performing rights fees.
+In November, we will send all Making Music Group representatives and Treasurers information on renewing the membership and insurance for their group as well as information on paying performing rights fees.
 With your renewal you'll either need to make payment to us for any PRS fees owed for the previous year, declare that you've made payment to PRS for Music by some other means, or declare that no PRS fees are owed.

 If you are responsible for paying royalty fees and the event took place in an unlicenced venue between the dates 1 November 2023 - 31 October 2024 please pay based on the rates below.
 Rates include VAT at 20%.